jellyfin-archive/jellyfin-docs/general/server/libraries.md

 You will see a page to add libraries when you first create the server, but they can also be added or removed at any time from the settings.

-1. Log in to Jellyfin web interface in your web browser.
-The default location for this is <http://localhost:8096/>.
+1. Log in to the Jellyfin web interface in your web browser.
-4. On the menu that appears, click `Admin` > `Dashboard`.
+2. On the menu that appears, click `Admin` > `Dashboard`.
-5. Then again on the left side menu go to `Server` > `Libraries`.
+3. Then again on the left side menu go to `Server` > `Libraries`.
-6. Click "Add Media Library".
+4. Click "Add Media Library".
-7. The server will now add your new media.
+5. The server will now add your new media.
 There will be a progress bar at the top of the page indicating its progress.

 ## Content